bahaahani/Car-Rental-System/Developer_Guidelines.md

 ## Testing:

 6. **Unit Tests:** Write unit tests for code to ensure functionality and reliability.
 Test new features and bug fixes.
-7. **Automated Testing:** Whenever possible, include automated tests for new code and ensure existing tests pass.

 ## Security: